Velesey/pinger/README.md

 About pinger
 ======
-Very simple program to ping one host and status in the system tray.
+Very simple multipalatform program to ping one host and status in the system tray.

 Compiling
 ======